Let me tell you a short, sad story.

 As mentioned before, some people skip over the unsubscribe link and reply directly to your email asking to be removed.
 These customers bypass the unsubscribe link because they’re afraid it will only flood their mailbox with more emails.
 Make sure you honor these requests promptly and suppress the email addresses from your list.
 The last thing you want is for these recipients to feel like they are being unheard and in frustration, mark your email as spam.

-Also, monitor your reply email address is if you’re sending to a domain where the recipient never opted into your email program.
+Also, monitor your reply email address if you’re sending to a domain where the recipient never opted into your email program (something you shouldn’t be doing anyway).
 The mail administrator (at the recipient’s domain) may try to contact you at your reply email address.
-This is a crucial moment because if you don’t respond back, the email recipient may report you to a blacklist and/or try to contact the Email Service Provider or Data Center to complain about your email.
+This is a crucial moment because if you don’t respond back, the email recipient may report you to a blacklist and/or try to contact the Email Service Provider (ESP) or Data Center to complain about your email.

 A reply-to email address is essential to any email marketing program.
 It nurtures the conversation between you and your customers.

-Many B2B senders will use a sales person’s email address as the reply-to to keep the conversation personal and on a more one-to-one level.
-Where B2C senders may use a general reply-to address that may be monitored by multiple email marketing professionals.
+Many B2B senders will use a sales person’s email address as the reply-to to keep the conversation personal and on a more one-to-one level, while B2C senders may use a general reply-to address that may be monitored by multiple email marketing professionals.
 Both scenarios build the confidence that when the recipient replies to the marketing email, the email will be received and followed up on.

 This blog post was written by Chris Arrendale, the CEO and Founder of Inbox Pros.
 Chris has more than 13 years of experience in the technology and software industry and has worked directly with many different ISPs, webmail providers, spam filter providers, blacklists, and partners to resolve email deliverability and privacy issues.
 He works with many leading organizations and enterprises to ensure regulatory compliance and maximum deliverability across all systems.